pjritee/pl_search/README.md

 Being more generic means that the programmer will have more work to do that in other constraint solvers.

 The top-level docstring in pl_search/pl_search.py gives details of the module and examples/send_more_money.py is an example of the use of this module.
+Further test/test1.py has a collection of various simple searches.

 ## Version History